bradygaster-zz/downr/src/wwwroot/posts/windows-azure-web-sites-log-cleaner/index.md

 Scheduling
 <p>There are a multitude of methods you could use to schedule the call to the URL and execute the log cleanup process.
 You could script a Powershell cmdlet to do it, write some C# code, or use a separate Cron Job service to run the task routinely for you.
   Nathan Totten wrote a
-  <a>great blog post on how to achieve task scheduling using a Cron Job service</a> .
+  <a href="http://blog.ntotten.com/2012/08/05/task-scheduling-with-windows-azure-web-sites-using-a-cron-job-service/">great blog post on how to achieve task scheduling using a Cron Job service</a> .
 Whatever your choice, one call to a URL does the entire job of saving and clearing your logs.</p>
 <p>I can&#x2019;t guide you on how often you should schedule your logs; each site is different.
 The guarantee is, if you put a site out there, you&#x2019;ll get some traffic even if it&#x2019;s only robot or search engine traffic, and with traffic comes log data.
 If you&#x2019;re getting
   a lot of traffic it stands to reason you could reach the 35mb limit in very little time.
 With a scheduled job like the one Nathan demonstrates in his post, you could set the log backup URL to be called as often as every 10 minutes.</p>
 Summary
 <p>You&#x2019;ve got a lot more room in Azure Storage space than you do in your web site folders, and you can use that space to store your logs permanently without using up your web site space.
 Hopefully this utility will solve that problem for you.
 If you have
   any issues setting it up, submit a comment below or
-  <a>find me on Twitter</a> .</p>
+  <a href="https://twitter.com/bradygaster">find me on Twitter</a> .</p>
 Update
 <p>The Azure Web Sites Log Cleaner source code has been published into a
-  <a>GitHub.com public repository</a> .
+  <a href="https://github.com/WindowsAzure-Samples/WindowsAzure-WebSites-LogCleaner">GitHub.com public repository</a> .
 If you want to see how it works, or you have an interest in changing the functionality in some way, feel free to clone the source code repository.&#xA0;</p>